eeickmeyer/orchis-gtk-snap/README.md

 ```

 ## Icons
-If you are using the Vimix icon theme along with the Orchis theme, you need to install ```tela-icons``` from the Snap Store in order to see the app icons in the store properly.
+If you are using the Tela icon theme along with the Orchis theme, you need to install ```tela-icons``` from the Snap Store in order to see the app icons in the store properly.
 Please run:

 ```
-sudo snap install vimix-themes
+sudo snap install tela-icons
 ```